 DLL is a wholly owned subsidiary of De Lage Landen International B.V., which is a wholly owned subsidiary of Coöperatieve Rabobank U.A. (“Rabobank”).
 DLL is a global finance partner for equipment in various industries.
 We deliver sustainable and effective solutions to move assets to market throughout the entire asset life cycle.
 This includes commercial finance, retail finance and used equipment finance.
 Our main financial products include hire purchase, finance lease, contract hire and loans.
 DLL operates primarily in the construction, transportation and industry, food and agriculture, healthcare, and office technology industries.

 As a finance company our supply chain includes IT, office, stationery, catering, and cleaning suppliers.
-We have a thorough due diligence process for our suppliers as set out in our Supplier Approval Policy & Process Guide.
+We have a thorough due diligence process for our suppliers as set out in our Procurement and Supplier Management Policy.
 We conduct annual reviews of this policy to prevent any form of modern slavery infiltrating our supply chain.

 We ensure every Member has safe working conditions and we pride ourselves on protecting Members from labour malpractice.
 During our recruitment process, thorough checks are completed to confirm the eligibility of our Members for employment in the UK, amongst other things.
 The rights of our Members are protected under their employment contract which limits the number of working hours.
-Our Members are paid above the national minimum wage and we cover this in our Global Remuneration Policy.
+Our Members are paid in line with market rates which are above the national minimum wage and we cover this in our Global Remuneration Policy.

 We provide our Members with an effective whistleblowing policy to ensure Members are aware of the steps to take when they need to raise any concerns and our Members are assured they can do so without fear of repercussion and reprisal.

-Our policies on modern slavery and human trafficking
+Our policies and procedures on modern slavery and human trafficking:

 Our UK Modern Slavery Policy sets out the ways in which we comply with the requirements of the Modern Slavery Act 2015.
 This policy ensures that we are taking appropriate steps to identify, assess and to prevent the potential threat of modern slavery in and to DLL’s business at all levels.